FloflisScreens/recovery/README.md

 make build
 ```

-A file named `recovery.new.img` will be created.
+A file named `recovery-8110.img` will be created.

 ## Flashing the image